 Signing up is easy.
 You can sign up in one of 2 ways:

 We purchase the meals from 13 different food providers including hospitals, assisted living homes and restaurants from around Chester County.
-Depending on where you live tells us which food provider to purchase the meals from.
+Where you live determines which food provider makes your meals.

 MOWCC does not have its own kitchen.
 We buy the meals and have volunteers close to that food provider pick up the trays so they can be delivered hot and within about an hour from pick-up time.